SolaceProducts/pubsubplus-gcp-quickstart/README.md

 # How to Deploy a VMR
 This is a 3 step process:

-* Go to the Solace Developer portal and request a Solace Comunity edition VMR.
+* Go to the Solace Developer portal and request a Solace Community edition VMR.
 This process will return an email with a Download link.
 Do a right click "Copy Hyperlink" on the "Download the VMR Community Edition for Docker" hyperlink.
 This will be needed in the following section.

 <a href="http://dev.solace.com/downloads/download_vmr-ce-docker" target="_blank">
     <img src="https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/register.png"/>
 </a>

 * Go to your Google Cloud Platform console and create a Compute Engine instance.
-Ensure at least 2 vCPU and 4 GByte of memory and Centos7 OS:
+Ensure at least 2 vCPU and 4 GB of memory, a CentOS 7 OS, and a disk with a size of at least 30 GB depolyed on Centos7 OS:

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/gce_launch_1.png "GCE Image creation 1")